Tourist attractions are plentiful in the capital city; the problem is fitting them all in.

 “Select a neutral palette to provide longevity.
 Decorative lighting, art and accessories arethe elegant finishing touches.”

 The living room’s soft colours are reflected in the mirrored coffee table from Cocoon Furnishings in Oakville.
-The large patterned area carpet from Elte Carpet and Home provides a geometric anchor to the light coloured furnishings.
+Some more online acrylic mirrors were ordered to make the room look even larger.
+The patterned area carpet from Elte Carpet and Home provides a geometric anchor to the light coloured furnishings.
 Layers of lighting—potlights, sconces and table lamps—are sourced from suppliers Sescolite, Casalife and Royal Lighting.

 The addition of the banquette within the bay window amplifies usable space and provides additional seating, which comes in handy when entertaining.